benji6/imlazy/README.md

 JS library, for dealing with iterables, iterators and generators

-imlazy can be used to create iterables, "transform" them (returning new iterables rather than mutating them) or query them
+imlazy can be used to create iterables, transform them (returning new iterables rather than mutating them) or query them

 Iterables returned by imlazy are of the form: